Transportation Improvement Conference Agenda

 Session Descriptions, Speakers and More

-Please use this page to learn more about the sessions at the 2023 Transportation Improvement Conference.
+Please use this page to learn more about the sessions at the 2024 Transportation Improvement Conference.
 Each session has a title, description and speaker.
-Click here to download a print agenda.
-Full attendance is eligible for 6.5 PDHs if attending all sessions (including the pre-session).
+Full attendance is eligible for 7.5 PDHs if attending all sessions (including the "Smart Solution, Strong Societies" AI session).

 Pre-sessions are optional sessions before the official start of the conference and are included with registration.
-The roundtable is exclusively for emerging professionals but everyone who registers for the conference is invited to attend the "Leadership from the Ledge" session.
+The roundtable is exclusively for emerging professionals but everyone who registers for the conference is invited to attend the "Smart Solution, Strong Societies" AI session.

 Emerging professionals (those in the first third of their careers) are invited to discuss any topics in a small group environment.
 This is your opportunity to talk to others along the same career path and make lasting connections.